kaileeagray/kg_cal/notes.md

 # ToDos
-+ get events to load better -- use seed data generated from rails?
 + add bootstrap modals for new event creation
 + ability to edit in modal
 + easier editing of exact times